proxmox/ceph/ceph/src/arrow/docs/source/python/memory.rst

    pa.total_allocated_bytes()

 The default allocator requests memory in a minimum increment of 64 bytes.
-If the buffer is garbaged-collected, all of the memory is freed:
+If the buffer is garbage-collected, all of the memory is freed:

 .. ipython:: python